 Development of conversational and writing skills through discussion and analysis of an aspect of French literature, language, society, or culture.
 The topic changes from year to year.
-This year's course focuses on hip hop, rap, and reggae - dance hall culture as a way to learn, examine, and understand contemporary French culture.
-Thanks to a wide selection of French and Francophone artists, students will learn about French history, politics, and modern challenges and issues.
-Materials for the class will include song lyrics, analysis of music videos, movies, newspaper, and academic articles, Prerequisite: FREN 112, FREN, 118, FREN 121, or departmental placement in a 200-level course.
+Prerequisite: FREN 112 or FREN 121, or departmental placement in a 200-level course.
 Open to first-year students.
-Not offered in 2022-23. (o, AES, MOD)
+Not offered in 2024-25. (o, AES, MOD, WL)